December 01, 2025

 Making things worse is that for decades congress has stolen hundreds of billions from the retirement fund to pay for more porkbarrel spending by grandstanding congresswhores.

-Congress was cunning enough not to steal ALL the money, but at current rates the last dollar will be gone barely 8 years from now--2033.
-And then, unless magic happens, Axios says “recipients would see a steep cut to their monthly checks.”
+Congress was cunning enough not to steal ALL the money, but at the current rate of depletion the last dollar will be gone barely 8 years from now--2033.
+And then, unless congress pulls some bullshit borrowing, Axios says “recipients would see a steep cut to their monthly checks.”

 Axios goes on to say “there are deep divides over how to address the imbalance.”
 Wait...what “imbalance”?
 This is the first time the article uses that word.
 Are they talking about SS paying out more in “benefits” than the system takes out of your paychecks?
 Yes, but they don’t say that--and you can guess why.

-You need to read that again to really appreciate the masterful way these shitheads excuse the failure by your dear “leaders”--corrupt rat-bastards for the most part--to fix the damn thing decades ago.
-See, what’s different now is that the meltdown date is only 8 years in the future!
+You need to read that again to really appreciate the masterful way the Democrat-fellating shitheads at Axios excuse the failure by your dear “leaders”--corrupt rat-bastards for the most part--to fix the damn thing decades ago.
+Cuz what’s different now is that the meltdown date is only 8 years in the future!

 It’s like “Wow, who woulda’ thought time keeps on tickin’, eh?
-You can’t blame US though, cuz we din’ know dat!”
+You can’t blame US though, cuz we Dems nevah knew 'bout dat!”

-Today the taxes taken from every American’s paycheck only cover 77% of monthly SS benefits, meaning that in 2033 the program could only pay that percentage of current benefits--*unless* congress borrows the rest from China (or similar).
+Today the taxes taken from every American’s paycheck only cover 77% of monthly SS benefits, meaning that in 2033 the program will only be able to pay that percentage of current benefits--unless congress borrows the rest from China (or similar).

-Of course congress won’t let that happen, because they wanna be re-elected, eh?
-So they’ll just kick the can down the road, as they always do, eh?
+Of course congress won’t let that happen cuz that would be political suicide, eh?
+So they’ll just kick the can down the road, as they always do!
 They’ll do it by borrowing the extra billions needed every month, just like they do now with the rest of the money they DEMAND be spent.
 Trump can’t cut a single program--not a single dollar--without some Democrat group suing--and the leftist judges always RULE that all the funds be restored.

 Axios again: